torchopenl3/torchopenl3/README.md

 Then you can do regression testing of torchopenl3 API vs openl3..

-If that doesn't work (and it might not because openl3 has tricky requirements), install Docker and work within the Docker environment:
+If that doesn't work (and it might not because openl3 has tricky requirements), install Docker and work within the Docker environment.
+Unfortunately this Docker image is quite big because of pytorch AND tensorflow dependencies, but you only need to download it once:

 ```
 docker pull turian/torchopenl3